SyedShaheerHussain/Concurrency-FileProcessor-GO-lang/README.md

 # 📝 Summary

-FileProcessorPro is a **real-time, concurrent, scalable file processor** written in Go.
+FileProcessor is a **real-time, concurrent, scalable file processor** written in Go.
 It’s suitable for **systems programming, educational purposes, and real-world concurrent file processing**.

 It demonstrates **worker pools, context cancellation, atomic counters, live metrics, autoscaling, SHA256 hashing, and graceful shutdown** in a single project.